-If you would like to This is what you should do: switch from our plan to: Original Medicare with Enroll in the new Medicare prescription drug plan. a separate Medicare You will automatically be disenrolled from SCAN Affirm prescription drug plan. partnered with Included LGBTQ+ Health when your new plan's coverage begins.
-Original Medicare Send us a written request to disenroll.
+If you would like to This is what you should do: switch from our plan to: Original Medicare with Enroll in the new Medicare prescription drug plan. a separate Medicare You will automatically be disenrolled from SCAN Balance prescription drug plan. when your new plan's coverage begins.
+Original Medicare • Send us a written request to disenroll.
 Contact without a separate Member Services if you need more information on how to Medicare prescription do this. drug plan.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from SCAN Affirm partnered with Included LGBTQ+ Health when your coverage in Original Medicare begins.
+You will be disenrolled from SCAN Balance when your coverage in Original Medicare begins.